 Subject: RE: GoldStar Seminar Report for VA

 Thank you!
-Talking to (ADVISOR NAME) and I will get him over to you.
+I will talk to (ADVISOR NAME) and get him over to you.
 This ROCKS!!
-I have never seen a report that looked like this, wow!!
+I have never seen a report that looked like this.
+Wow!!

 The next one was sent to me by a longtime client who, despite battling health issues, took the time to say thank you for what we had done for him.
 A month later, he passed away.
 This was an exceptional guy.

 From: Michael ******* <*********@gmail.com>